 The Applicant claims the production organism is non-toxic and non-pathogenic.
-The Application contains:
+The Application contains the following toxicity studies the enzyme preparation:

-- acute toxicity studies; and - sub-chronic toxicity studies.
+- oral acute toxicity tests in mice and rats; and - a 90-day sub-chronic toxicity study in rats.